lahol/rinks/README.md

 you forgot to create a game).

-But I’m happy to mention that it was already successfully used in the celebratory tournament of the Curling Club in Chemnitz in May 2014.
+But I’m happy to mention that it was already successfully used in the celebratory tournament of the Curling Club in Chemnitz in May 2014 as well as the 5th international Curling Tournament in Chemnitz in May 2015.

 Main critic points: